-Phillip Lim is on a mission to root out hate against Asian-Americans
+Phillip Lim is on a mission to root out hate against Asian Americans

 He’s seen this play out in the fashion industry.
 For instance, when he’s experienced success, the media has portrayed him as an “Asian designer,” while his white counterparts are simply described as “designers.”
 This sometimes has the effect of making it seem that there can only be a select few Asian designers, which creates a sense of competition or animosity among Asian creatives.
 This also further entrenches the idea of white people as the norm, while turning everyone else into the “other”.
 “In my own industry, there’s a lot of bigotry and exclusion,” he says.
 “Fashion likes to paint a picture of inclusion, but in fact everything is about exclusivity.
 There’s a lot of maneuvering behind the scenes to make sure that it stays that way.”

 In rejecting this narrative, Lim has instead doubled down on building relationships with other Asian designers and creatives, like Prabal Gurung and Nora Kim.
 When their businesses were hit hard over the past year, they shared resources, like extra fabric in their warehouses.
-With the Zoom event—which featured a broad range of voices including designer Jerry Lorenz, journalist Noor Tagouri, and stylist Karla Welch—Lim was making the case that it’s possible to build an even bigger tent, inviting people from other marginalized communities and allies to stand in solidarity with one another.
+With the Zoom event—which featured a broad range of voices including designer Jerry Lorenzo, journalist Noor Tagouri, and stylist Karla Welch—Lim was making the case that it’s possible to build an even bigger tent, inviting people from other marginalized communities and allies to stand in solidarity with one another.

 “The focus is on Asian Americans right now, but at any moment, the hate can turn on another community,” he said at the event.
 “We’ve seen its arc, and how it’s touched every community.
 If we don’t stand together now to be a human wall against this, then there is no community in the future.
 We’ll continue to be divided and not in touch with our full potential.”